 Many websites contain dynamic pages that allow visitors to view information stored in databases, and usually allow some visitors to add new information and edit information in the databases.
 To create such pages, you must first set up a web server and application server, create or modify a Dreamweaver site, and connect to a database.
 (See Preparing to build dynamic sites.)

 You can set your page to display one record or many records at a time, display more than one page of records, add special links to move from one page of records to the next (and back), and create record counters to help users keep track of the records.
-You can encapsulate application or business logic using technologies such as Adobe® ColdFusion® and web services.
-If you need more flexibility, you can create custom server behaviors and interactive forms.
 (See Making pages dynamic.)

 Testing your pages is an ongoing process that happens throughout the development cycle.
 At the end of the cycle, you publish the site on a server.
 Many developers also schedule periodic maintenance to ensure that the site remains current and functional.
 (See Getting and putting files to and from your server.)

 The Dreamweaver workspace lets you view documents and object properties.
 The workspace also places many of the most common operations in toolbars so that you can quickly make changes to your documents.

 A. Document toolbar B. Application bar C. Document window D. Workspace switcher E. Panel groups F. Files panel G. Property Inspector H. Tag selector

 Workspace elements overview

 Dreamweaver provides many other panels, inspectors, and windows.
 To open the panels, inspectors, and windows, use the Window menu.